 - a.
 Identify and document [Assignment: organization-defined duties of individuals requiring separation]; and - b.
 Define system access authorizations to support separation of duties.
-The Mint's policies related to the periodic users' access reviews do not require that an independent review of users who are also performing the reviews be documented and retained.
+The Mint's Human Resource (HR) system procedures related to periodic user access reviews do not require that an independent review of users who are also responsible for performing the reviews be documented and retained, even if changes to access are not required.
 Weaknesses in periodic users' access review controls increase the risk of unauthorized access to the system, which could lead to a compromise in data confidentiality, integrity, and availability.
-We recommend that Mint management update its policies related to the periodic users' access reviews to require that the independent review of users who are also performing the reviews be documented and retained.
-Management Response:
+We recommend that Mint management: